SIMPLE DAILY SELF-CARE IDEAS FOR MUMS

 There are loads more benefits and they’ll look slightly different for everyone.
 This list was mine as I was brain-storming for this post!

 So, now you know what happens when you neglect yourself and the benefits you get when you do invest in yourself.
-Let’s now look at my top 5 daily self care suggestions for a busy Mum’s healthy body and mind.
+Let’s now look at some simple daily self-care ideas for mums…

-If you could only do one thing then getting up earlier would be it!
 Wake up before the rest of the house and get a head-start on your day.
 Come up with a morning routine that equips you for the day ahead, whatever that day brings.
 Fill the time with things that you can’t really do with (or are much easier without) the kids around:

 - Read a book